A: The Outsider Cycle – seven volumes, 1956 – 1966.

 H: Around the Outsider

 The Essential Colin Wilson (Grafton, 1985) is an excellent compendium of his classic writings with some fresh material.
-Alongside Howard F. Dossor’s Colin Wilson: The Man and his Mind (Element, 1990), perhaps these are the only two books which manage to cram an overview of his writings and ideas in-between two covers, although Wilson’s own 2005 autobiography does a similar job.
-His memoir of the AYM period (Robson Books, 2007) is recommended as a straight from the horses mouth document of the time.
+Alongside Howard F. Dossor’s Colin Wilson: The Man and his Mind (Element, 1990), these were the only two books which managed to cram an overview of his writings and ideas in-between two covers, later joined by Wilson’s own 2005 autobiography and Gary Lachman’s Beyond the Robot.
+Wilson’s memoir of the AYM period, The Angry Years (Robson Books, 2007) is recommended as a straight from the horses mouth document of the time.
 Savoy offshoot Michael Butterworth Books published this, CW interviewed by Brad Spurgeon.
 Below the Iceberg is a collection of essays on various philosophers; Sartre, Camus, Foucault, Barthes and Derrida, some reprinted from Anti-Sartre and other intended for what would become The Devil’s Party.
-Small press items such as his letters to Henry Miller (Roger Jackson, 1996) and a file of Colin’s emendations to his own copy of The New Existentialism were only really available from Paul Newman’s magazine Abraxas and are now scarce.
+Small press items such as his letters to Henry Miller (Roger Jackson, 1996) and a file of Colin’s emendations to his own copy of The New Existentialism were only really available from the late Paul Newman’s magazine Abraxas and are now very scarce.
 Abraxas also published pamphlets of rare Wilsonia, and Colin Stanley’s Paupers’ Press continues to republish out of print tiles and the Colin Wilson Studies series.
 Recent publications have included The Sound Barrier, a sequel to Sydney Campion’s Wilson biography and even what is left of Wilson’s never completed novel Lulu (which was intended to be a War and Peace sized brick of a novel).
 These quote liberally from CW’s notebooks and are invaluable to Wilson scholars.
 Around the Outsider – O Books, 2011, also available digitally – is a collection of essays celebrating Colin’s 80th birthday.
 There are a few recently written books which deserve publication; one on Shakespeare, and another which is an untitled sequel to The Space Vampires (usually known as Metamorphosis of the Vampire).